Fotisbs/KIWI_FRUITS_MICROBIOME/README.md

 1) Then you need to demultiplex the data according to our own demultiplexing method using our in-house script.
 This requires Flexbar v3.0.3 to be installed, and the mapping file (map_file) accordingly for Fungi and Bacteria that is also provided in each file.
 A detailed description of our in-house multiplexing approach is provided in our [previous work] (https://github.com/SotiriosVasileiadis/mconsort_tbz_degr#16s).
-You need to enter the folder Fungi (or Bacteria)/1.Demultiplex and run the following commands (change the MY_PROCS variable to whatever number of logical processors you have available and want to devote). the following commands are going to save the demultiplexed files in the Fungi(or Bacteria)/1.Demultiplex/demux_out folder.
+You need to enter the folder Fungi (or Bacteria)/1.Demultiplex and run the following commands (change the MY_PROCS variable to whatever number of logical processors you have available and want to devote), the following commands are going to save the demultiplexed files in the Fungi(or Bacteria)/1.Demultiplex/demux_out folder.
 ```
 MY_WORKING_DIR_BASE=`pwd`